What Is Cumulative Layout Shift?

 The quick way to measure the cumulative layout shift metric is by using the Chrome Dev Tools and Lighthouse.
 It will get you the results immediately, but you’ll have to redo the entire process whenever you want to check your CLS.
 Since it can be so volatile, you’ll want to measure the CLS score often.

 The second option – and probably the one most people will opt for – is using a third-party monitoring tool.
-These tools will not only make your life easier but most of them will allow you to monitor your CLS and send alerts whenever things go sideways.
+These tools will not only make your life easier, but most of them will allow you to monitor your CLS and send alerts whenever things go sideways.
+Discover the best options available from this Core Web Vitals testing tools comparison.

 How to Optimize Cumulative Layout Shift?